Apple seen boosting share buybacks after blockbuster results

 Apple said last April it would return more than $130 billion to shareholders by the end of 2015.
 The company is due to update its capital return program in April.

-Analysts expect Apple to continue to benefit from growth in China and a surge in new customers, including those making the switch to Apple from smartphones using Google Inc's (GOOGL.O) Android software.
+Analysts also expect Apple to continue to benefit from growth in China and a surge in new customers, including those making the switch to Apple from smartphones using Google Inc's Android software.

 "We believe that our thesis on Apple is playing out, that Apple's ecosystem will drive share gain over original equipment manufacturers focusing on specs," Oppenheimer & Co analysts wrote in a note titled "A Juggernaut Named Apple".

-Apple said it would release its next product, the Apple Watch, in April.
+Apple said it would release its next product, the Apple Watch, in April and reach 40 company stores in greater China by mid-2016.

 "We believe that Apple is on the cusp of multiple new product launches that are likely to reinvigorate earnings growth relative to Street expectations," analysts at J.P.
 Morgan wrote.